shamspias/customizable-gpt-chatbot/README.md

 - Run the command `python manage.py runserver`
 - Open `http://127.0.0.1:8000/` in your browser

-In linux need to install `pycurl`
+In linux need to install `pip install pycurl' and 'pip install python3-dev`
 1. Make sure that you have the development libraries for libcurl installed on your system.
-You can install them by running the following command: `sudo apt-get install libcurl4-openssl-dev gcc -y`
+You can install them by running the following command: `sudo apt-get install libcurl4-openssl-dev gcc libssl-dev -y`
 2. Make sure that you have the latest version of pip and setuptools installed by running the following command: `pip install --upgrade pip setuptools`
 3. `pip install pycurl`